-Toxic shock syndrome (TSS) is a rare but very serious illness, caused by a Staphlococcus (aureus and pyogenes) bacterial infection entering the blood stream.
+Toxic shock syndrome (TSS) is a rare but very serious illness, caused by a Staphylococcus (aureus) bacterial infection entering the blood stream.

 Toxic shock syndrome

 TSS is rare, and can affect both men and women, but it is often associated with the incorrect use of tampons.
-That’s because tampons may contain very small amounts of bacteria normally in the air or skin.
+That’s because tampons may contain very small amounts of bacteria that are normally in the air or on the skin.

 Other risk factors include:

 - recent childbirth, miscarriage or abortion, and the use of birth control devices such as the diaphragm or contraceptive sponges

 - foreign bodies, including nasal packing to stop nosebleeds and wound packing after surgery

 Symptoms can develop very quickly and may initially feel similar to the flu.

 If you’re feeling ill, with any of the following symptoms, the most important thing is to seek medical attention – especially if you feel ill during or soon after your period or have had recent surgery.